microsoft/mu_tiano_platforms/Platforms/QemuQ35Pkg/Library/MsPlatformDevicesLibQemuQ35/ReadMe.md

 This abstraction layer sets up devices paths for QEMU Q35 platform console input/output that can be used by Project Mu based BDS.
-QEMU (Cirrus Logic 5446) video controller is configured to preferred graphics output for current implementation.
+QEMU (Bochs) video controller is configured to preferred graphics output for current implementation.

 ## Copyright